News

 Z said she has since written to Changi Airport Group (CAG) via its feedback form online and is currently waiting for its reply, after airport staff apparently "did not take down" her contact details.

-She added that she wanted to share her experience so that others can be aware of the dangers of the ride.
+She added that she wanted to share her experience so that others could be aware of the dangers of the ride.

 In May 2024, a traveller sustained a cut on the front of her scalp after colliding with the top of the slide at T4.